As mentioned in the previous post, Pääbo’s was not the only interesting talk I went to last week.

 On thursday, I saw John Asher Johnson talk about the search for exoplanets.
 You may know John Johnson from this PhD-comics video made by Jorge Cham about what you can learn by looking at stars.
 I highly recommend it to all non-astronomers (even if the real life John Johnson has somewhat less hair than the cartoon version).

 What Johnson and his group specifically learn by looking at stars is whether they have planets, and what kind of planets they do have.
 They do this in one of two main ways.
 The first is by looking at the velocity of the star, and how it changes.
 If there is a planet orbiting around the star, it will pull the star slightly in its direction.
 Since that direction is changing as the planet orbits its star, we can see a periodic change in the star’s velocity.
 The velocity of the star can be determined because of the Doppler effect (light from a source coming at us looks bluer, while light from a source moving away looks redder).
 The second is taking a time sequence of images of one star, and looking whether there are periodic changes in brightness.
 The way this works is if we are aligned with both the planet and the star, there will be “eclipse”-like events when the planet comes in front of its star and blocks a part of the star light.
 A planet is much smaller than a normal star, so it would only block a small part of the light.
-Even so, this technique is not enough to notice small earth-size planets.
-To do this, they look at whether there is some change in the periodic nature of this eclipse cycle.
+Even though it is fine-tuned to look for minute variations in star brightness, this technique is not enough to notice small earth-size planets.
+To do that, they look at whether there is some change in the periodic nature of this eclipse cycle.
 If sometimes it comes slightly earlier and sometimes slightly later than expected, that’s a sign that there’s another object around exerting a gravitational effect.
 And then, from the shape of the “difference from perfect recurrence” you can obtain another periodic signal which you can use to figure out the properties of other bodies in that planetary system.

 One thing Johnson emphasized is that to learn anything about the planets, you need to understand the stars well – you learn the period “for free” essentially, but to figure out the planet’s mass and distance from the star – and whether it’s in the “habitable zone” – you need to convert from ratios using known properties of the star.
 And it’s easy to screw up.
 One problem is that since a lot of the signatures are gravitational, you have to think of other potential things that can interact with other things via gravity, which is, literally, everything.
 But that’s not the end of it.
 Johnson had an example of finding an “eclipse” event which kept starting and ending way more abruptly than expected for a planet that has to traverse the less bright “outside” area of a star for some time.
 They were initially puzzled but then realized what they were actually seeing was a neutron star and normal star orbiting each other.
 (A neutron star is a star which is very tiny (about the size of earth) but massive (over a solar mass)).
 The “eclipse” was actually the normal star eclipsing the smaller amount of light coming from the neutron star.
 This was confirmed by looking at the velocity of the normal star and seeing that it was changing way, way more than a planet would cause.
 So while they didn’t find a planet in that case, they still found an interesting stellar system to study.